This is a tutorial on how to save a PHP array to a text file.

 <?php //Example array. $array = array('Ireland', 'England', 'Wales', 'Northern Ireland', 'Scotland'); //Serialize the array. $serialized = serialize($array); //Save the serialized array to a text file. file_put_contents('serialized.txt', $serialized); //Retrieve the serialized string. $fileContents = file_get_contents('serialized.txt'); //Unserialize the string back into an array. $arrayUnserialized = unserialize($fileContents); //End result. var_dump($arrayUnserialized);

-Note that these methods can be also used to store arrays in databases and whatnot.
+Note that you can also use this method to store PHP arrays in databases and whatnot.